 If a head referee or snitch runner is taking a field test under the supervision of a USQ referee/snitch proctor, that match may be counted as official.
-Payment for the match must be given to the referee proctor ($15) or to the snitch proctor ($8), rather than to the individual taking the field test.
-(Lead assistant refs should still be paid directly.)
+Payment for the match must be given to the referee proctor ($15) or to the snitch proctor ($8), rather than to the individual taking the field test, even if they are a Tier 1 referee being retested for the following season.
+If a Tier 1 retest takes place at a USQ regional or national tournament, the proctor is paid $15 and the referee earns $5.
+Lead assistant refs should still be paid directly.

 Each team’s roster of up to 21 players must be submitted on the USQ website 24 hours before the start of the game.
 Changes to the submitted roster may be made up until 24 hours before the start of the event, as it is listed on the USQ events calendar.